triton-inference-server/model_analyzer/docs/config_search.md

 - Composing models cannot be ensemble or BLS models

 BLS models can be optimized using the Quick Search mode's hill climbing algorithm to search the BLS composing models' configuration spaces, as well as the BLS model's instance count, in parallel, looking for the maximal objective value within the specified constraints.
 Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under one hour (compared to the days it would take a brute force run to complete) for BLS models that contain up to four composing models.

+**Composing Model Parameter Ranges:**

+BLS composing models can specify instance count ranges to optimize models with different resource requirements.
+Models are identified using the `bls_composing_models` configuration parameter.
+See [Ensemble Composing Model Parameter Ranges](#ensemble-composing-model-parameter-ranges) for details on supported patterns and configuration examples.

 After Model Analyzer has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the concurrency range before generation of the summary reports.